Respected All,

 Dear Hemant Kumar,

-Many times the candidates are unable to attend the interview because of the heavy work schedule.
-Therefore, some times the companies show flexibility and organise the interviews on Sundays or Holidays.
-But to handle the interviews, the senior management personnel are required to forego their weekly off, either partially or completely.
+Many times, candidates are unable to attend interviews due to their heavy work schedules.
+Therefore, sometimes companies show flexibility and organize interviews on Sundays or holidays.
+However, to conduct these interviews, senior management personnel are required to forgo their weekly off, either partially or completely.

-However, if you award the managers or senior managers for the extra hours, it will be akin to the payment of overtime (OT) albeit indirectly.
-This will set a wrong precedent in the company.
-For the extra hours put up, awards or rewards are nothing but a trade-off.
-I recommend your company not start this culture of trade-off.
-The senior management personnel are expected to show a commitment of the greater kind.
-Awards/rewards will dilute the essence of this commitment.
+If managers or senior managers are rewarded for the extra hours, it will be akin to the payment of overtime (OT), albeit indirectly.
+This may set a wrong precedent in the company, as awards or rewards for extra hours put in are essentially a trade-off.
+I recommend that your company does not start this culture of trade-offs.
+Senior management personnel are expected to demonstrate a commitment of a higher magnitude, and awards or rewards may dilute the essence of this commitment.

-Please think it over before you start this new trend.
+Please consider these points before implementing this new trend.

 Thanks,